pketh/pketh.github.io/_posts/2019-05-03-the-first-four-years-of-glitch.md

 That might also have been where I settled on using the word 'Remix' instead of more technical alternatives.

 After Anil joined we went from HyperDev → Gomix → Glitch (the name we'd originally wanted).
 And from hummingbird to fish.
-With the launch of Glitch, we also put the community first – both technically, [glitch.com](http://glitch.com) now loaded the community site instead of the editor, and culturally as an internal priority.
+With the launch of Glitch, we also put the community first – both technically, [glitch.com](http://glitch.com) now loaded the community site instead of the editor, and culturally as an internal priority with it's own team.

 <p>
     <img class="no-shadow icon" src="/images/2019/bird-7ae6a312-a2f2-4701-a80c-040432d0fa54.svg"/>